 In order to prevent issues due to the upcoming Microsoft API limits, we have introduced the ability to use an Application User for authentication to the ClickDimensions service.
 Each Dynamics 365 tenant has a request capacity that can only be used by Application users and other non-licensed users and not by users with standard licenses, so this helps preserve the capacity for those standard licenses.
-This user also needs read-write access, but it does not need to be the owner of the ClickDimensions workflows as it should be when using Username/Password authentication.
+This user does not need to be the owner of the ClickDimensions workflows as it should be when using Username/Password authentication.

 In addition, this should allow the use of service accounts that can connect to Dynamics 365 but do not require a CRM user license.
 This should also help prevent issues where all user accounts need to have multi-factor authentication (MFA) enabled, such as for tenants with the Microsoft Security Defaults enabled.